Budgeting

 - A

 It can be seen in the bottom down approach of budgeting.
-That is why, controller should avoid this technique in the large target.
+That is why the controller should avoid this technique in the large target.

 - B:

-To make the different budget provide various kind of advantage to the financial controller of the manufacturer Milbourn Manufacturers Ltd such as control on expenditure in the manufacturing process.
+To make the different budgets provide various kinds of advantages to the financial controller of the manufacturer Milbourn Manufacturers Ltd such as control on expenditure in the manufacturing process.

 It also helps to manage the capital for different sources.
-But, at the same time it also contains some disadvantages such as success of the budgeting depends on the involvement of all the members.
+But, at the same time, it also contains some disadvantages such as the success of the budgeting depends on the involvement of all the members.

 - Cash Management

-- VGL Ltd can develop a strategy to reduce the credit limit on the sales.
+- VGL Ltd can develop a strategy to reduce the credit limit on sales.

-- Its consequences may be seen as an increase in the amount of bad debts.
+- Its consequences may be seen as an increase in the number of bad debts.

 - The consequences of carrying too much cash can affect the capital of the company and its profitability.
-Due to stop of cash flow, company will also unable to earn profit.
+Due to the stop of cash flow, the company will also be unable to earn profit.

 B.1: Environmental Cost Report